Light Pipe Design Guide

 • Operating temperature range

-• Board, indicator and indicator orientation being used
+• Board, indicator, and indicator orientation being used

-One Product, So Many Mounting Types to Work With
+Many Mounting Types to Work With

 If flexible and rigid were the only options, your options might be limited.
 Light pipes are designed to accommodate a wide range of mounting types.